apostrophecms/uploadfs/README.md

 * The `init` method passes options to the backend and invokes a callback when the backend is ready.

 * The `copyIn` method takes a local filename and copies it to a path in uploadfs.
 (Note that Express conveniently sets us up for this by dropping file uploads in a temporary local file for the duration of the request.)

+* The `copyImageIn` method works like `copyIn`.
+In addition, it also copies in scaled versions of the image, corresponding to the sizes you specify when calling `init()`.

 * The `remove` method removes a file from uploadfs.